+The North Carolina Department of Health and Human Services, Division of Health Benefits, follows the same Tribal consultation process for the CHIP Program as it does for the State Medicaid Program.
+North Carolina received CMS approval on SPA 10-038 on March 17, 2011 to establish the Tribal consultation process which consists of a representative of the Eastern Band of Cherokee Indians sitting on the Medical Care Advisory Committee.
+The Advisory Committee meets at least quarterly to review activities of the Division of Health Benefits and provide recommendations and advice on current and future policy initiatives and pending changes to the Medicaid and CHIP programs.
+During the development of this SPA and prior to submission to CMS:

+- The State sought the Tribe's advice and input on matters related to the changes to Medicaid and CHIP programs through the MCAC quarterly meeting. - The State Medicaid Agency also notified the Tribe in writing of these pending CHIP SPA changes via e-mail on April 6, 2015 providing details of the changes. - The tribe notified the Agency on April 6, 2015 that they were in agreement with the changes. - Please see attached in the SPA submission packet the CMS standard tribal questions/responses, the notification to the tribes, and the tribal notification back to the State.

+TN No: 10-038 Approval Date: 03/17/2011 Effective Date: 01/01/2011

 Section 3.
-Methods of Delivery and Utilization Controls

-- Check here if the State elects to use funds provided under Title XXI only to provide expanded eligibility under the State's Medicaid plan, and continue on to Section 4 (Eligibility Standards and Methodology). - Guidance:In Section 3.1, describe all delivery methods the State will use to provide services to enrollees, including: (1) contracts with managed care organizations (MCO), prepaid inpatient health plans (PIHP), prepaid ambulatory health plans (PAHP), primary care case management entities (PCCM entities), and primary care case managers (PCCM); (2) contracts with indemnity health insurance plans; (3) fee-for-service (FFS) paid by the State to health care providers; and (4) any other arrangements for health care delivery.

-The State should describe any variations based upon geography and by population (including the conception to birth population).
-States must submit the managed care contract(s) to CMS' Regional Office for review.
+Methods of Delivery and Utilization Controls eligil k here if the State elects to use funds provided under Title XXI only to provide expanded ility under the State's Medicaid plan, and continue on to Section 4 (Eligibility Standards Methodology).
+Guidance: enrollees, inc inpatient hea case manage contracts wit State to healt The State she (including th 1, describe all delivery methods the State will use to provide services to cluding: (1) contracts with managed care organizations (MCO), prepaid alth plans (PIHP), prepaid ambulatory health plans (PAHP), primary care ment entities (PCCM entities), and primary care case managers (PCCM); (2) the indemnity health insurance plans; (3) fee-for-service (FFS) paid by the the care providers; and (4) any other arrangements for health care delivery, ould describe any variations based upon geography and by population to birth population).
+States must submit the managed care of CMS' Regional Office for review.
 3.1.
-Delivery Systems (Section 2102(a)(4)) (42 CFR 457.490; Part 457, Subpart L)

-3.1.1 Choice of Delivery System

-3.1.1.1 Does the State use a managed care delivery system for its CHIP populations?
+Delivery Sys stems (Section 2102(a)(4)) (42 CFR 457.490; Part 457, Subpart L) 3.1.1 Choice of D elivery System 3.1.1.1 Does the State use a managed care delivery system for its CHIP populations?
 Managed care entities include MCOs, PIHPs, PAHPs, PCCM entities and PCCMs as defined in 42 CFR 457.10.
 Please check the box and answer the questions below that apply to your State.
 No, the State does not use a managed care delivery system for any CHIP populations.

-- Yes, the State uses a managed care delivery system for all CHIP populations. - Yes, the State uses a managed care delivery system; however, only some of the CHIP population is included in the managed care delivery system and some of the CHIP population is included in a fee-for-service system.
+Yes, the State uses a managed care delivery system for all CHIP populations.
+Yes, the State uses a managed care delivery system; however, only some of the CHIP population is included in the managed care delivery system and some of the CHIP population is included in a feefor-service system.
+If the State uses a managed care delivery system for only some of its CHIP care delivery system below in Section 3.1.2.

-All Health Choice enrollees who receives Primary Care Case Management (PCCM) are fee-for-service.

-If the State uses a managed care delivery system for only some of its CHIP populations and a fee-for-service system for some of its CHIP populations, please describe which populations are, and which are not, included in the State's managed care delivery system for CHIP.
-States will be asked to specify which managed care entities are used by the State in its managed care delivery system below in Section 3.1.2.
+populations and a fee-for-service system for some of its CHIP populations, please describe which populations are, and which are not, included in the State's managed care delivery system for CHIP.
+States will be asked to specify which managed care entities are used by the State in its managed